What is hearing loss?

 The causes of hearing loss are varied, and dependent on the type of hearing loss experienced.
-However, ‘is hearing loss hereditary’ is a valid question, especially when it comes to the age of the person experiencing hearing loss.
-Hearing loss isn’t necessarily hereditary, but there are several hereditary conditions that cause hearing loss.
+However, ‘Is hearing loss hereditary?’ is a valid question, especially when it comes to the age of the person experiencing hearing loss.
+Hearing loss isn’t necessarily hereditary, but there are several hereditary conditions that can cause hearing loss.

 Hereditary conditions that cause hearing loss include:

 Congenital hearing loss (hearing loss present in babies and infants) is predominantly hereditary, with 50% - 60% of hearing loss in babies being caused by genetics.
 80% of cases of prelingual deafness (deafness from birth or deafness in early childhood) is said to be genetic.

 Why do I have hearing loss in one ear?